-With her election as President of Iceland in 1980, Vigdís Finnbogadóttir became the first female head of state in the world.
+With her election as President of Iceland in 1980, Vigdís Finnbogadóttir became the first elected female head of state in the world.
 She was subsequently re-elected three times and retired in 1996.

 Vigdís Finnbogadóttir was born in Reykjavík in 1930.
 She graduated in 1949 having majored in foreign language.
 After passing her matriculation exam in 1994, she went on to study French language and literature in Pairs, English, French, and theater literature in Iceland, the history of theater in Copenhagen, and French in Sweden.